 Part of what makes our learning environment so successful is the fact that we are a co-educational institution.
-We believe that any child can contribute positively to our independent primary school, regardless of gender, and this inclusive environment is integral to a child’s social and behavioural development.
+We believe that any child can contribute positively to our prep school, regardless of gender, and this inclusive environment is integral to a child’s social and behavioural development.

 What Are Co-educational Schools?